-That’s why I feel it has tremendous bang for buck because, for half of the price of the Hero 6 Black, you get an almost identical footage and build quality between the 2.
+That’s why I feel it has tremendous bang for the buck as for half of the price of the Hero 6 Black, you get almost identical footage and build quality between the 2.

 SJCAM has over been a well-known action camera company that can be dated back all the way to its first action cam the SJ4000.